20 Reasons I Teach Hand Clapping Games In Our Homeschool

 Memorizing and saying the rhyme, hearing the beat, matching the clap to the rhyme, and saying the rhyme in cadence with your partner all enhance auditory development.

 It can be difficult for many adults, myself included, to sit down and “play” with children.
-Having a focused activity such as playing clapping games makes the play time easier for the adult.
+Having a focused activity such as clapping games makes playtime easier for the adult.

 Have you heard the phrase, “Families that play together, stay together.”?
 Sharing laughter and fun creates a bond that can help you weather difficult times with your child.

 Who doesn’t enjoy the feeling of accomplishment when you learn a new skill?
-After learning a new hand clapping game, it is not uncommon for my daughter to shout, “I did it!”
+After learning a new hand clapping game, it was not uncommon for my daughter to shout, “I did it!”

-Because a hand clapping game can be completed in just a few minutes, it is a good way to provide a break between lessons.
+Because you can perform a hand clapping game in just a few minutes, it provides a good quick break between lessons.

 Clapping games tend to be passed down from generation to generation.
-Chances are you learned at least one hand clap game from an older cousin, a sibling, a parent, or a grandparent.
+Chances are you learned at least one hand clap game from an older cousin, sibling, parent, or grandparent.

 Finally, hand clapping games are just fun.